 NFCC has, since its inception worked simultaneously to provide standardized reproductive health services across Nepal as well as support the government by training direct and indirect government and NGO health personnel with skills necessary for effective and efficient service delivery.
 NFCC works with and within the government infrastructure to enable continuous networking with government bodies at all levels of administration from the center to the VDC level.

-Having worked for more than two decades in all the five developmental zones of Nepal, NFCC has made its presence felt across Nepal working on pertinent issues of sexual and reproductive health like family planning, HIV, STIs’, adolescent health, women’s health, men’s health etc.
+Having worked for more than three decades in all the five developmental zones of Nepal, NFCC has made its presence felt across Nepal working on pertinent issues of sexual and reproductive health like family planning, HIV, STIs’, adolescent health, women’s health, men’s health etc.

 The technical expertise that NFCC owns plays a crucial role in the work that we do.

 In 1996, NFCC developed a benchmark for quality of care in health service delivery, which later came to be the countless Quality of Care (QoC) trainings that NFCC has conducted for the government, donor agencies and other NGOs’.
 This cemented NFCCs’ stand as the premier organization in Nepal for assessment and implementation of Quality of Care in health service delivery.